jonmorrissmith/RpiTrainDisplay/README.md

 ```
 Which means you can go to `http://<IP address of your Raspberry Pi>` and start using your display!

-# First Time Use
+# First Time Use - Basic Configuration

-## Basic Configuration
-In the UI set:
+Set the following in the UI

+## Location and Destination
 ```
 from       // The station whose departures you want to show to         // Leave blank for all departures or populate for a specific destination platform   // Leave blank for all platforms or populate for a specific platform
 ```
-## Display options
+## Additional Information
-In the UI set:
 ```
 ShowCallingPointETD   \\ If set to Yes will display departure times after each calling point ShowMessages          \\ If set to Yes will display Network Rail message for your departure station ShowPlatforms         \\ If set to Yes will display the platform for the departures
 ```
 ## API and Font Configuration
-In the UI set:
 ```
 APIURL     \\ URL for your train data (127.0.0.1:8081 if you've installed Huxley2 locally) fontPath   \\ Path to fonts - use /home/<your username>/rpi-rgb-led-matrix/fonts/7x14.bdf
 ```
 ## Timing Configuration
-In the UI set
 ```
 scroll_slowdown_sleep_ms=15     \\ Lower the number, the faster the scroll refresh_interval_seconds=60     \\ How often the API is called to refresh the train data